Pancake-Gang/card-game-gcse/README.md

 To make sure the whole program runs properly, download the whole folder together.

-Open the folder in desired enviroment, which contains 'cardgame.py' and 'winners.csv'
+Open the folder in desired environment, which contains 'cardgame.py' and 'winners.csv'